New Books To Add To Your Winter Reading List

 This novel brings readers to Biltmore House, the palatial Vanderbilt mansion in construction in North Carolina.
 It is a historical novel meets murder mystery, tackling themes of wealth, corruption, war, and pride.

-And last but not least, here is another must-read title to add to your pre-order list.
-Out this January, this thriller tells the story of a young woman obsessed with true crime podcasts who finds herself thrown into a real-life crime investigation.
+And last but not least, here is another must-read title to add to your winter reading list.
+This thriller tells the story of a young woman obsessed with true crime podcasts who finds herself thrown into a real-life crime investigation.